Curriculum in Global Studies

 Global studies majors are strongly urged to gain experiential knowledge of the countries and thematic concerns they are studying through participation in an approved study abroad program appropriate to their areas of concentration.
 Every effort will be made by the curriculum to integrate study abroad courses into the major.
 Students must receive course approval from the director of undergraduate studies prior to departure for a program abroad.
 No credit will be given unless programs are preapproved.

 All majors in the Curriculum in Global Studies who study abroad are considered for two study abroad awards that are presented each year.
-These funds may be used to defray any expenses associated with studying abroad.
+These funds may be used to defray any expenses associated

 The Michael L. and Matthew L. Boyatt Award Fund provides several meritorious awards each year of no more than $2,500 each.
 They are designated for majors who want to participate in a study abroad program pertinent to their area of concentration within global studies.